 - are pregnant

-- have a mental health episode
+- need mental health support

 - need to get medication overseas

-- can't pay for your medical treatment
+- can't pay for your medical treatment.

 Medical emergencies overseas